-Inventories consist primarily of oilfield and industrial finished goods.
-Inventories are stated at the lower of cost or net realizable value and using average cost methods.
+Inventories consist primarily of oilfield and industrial finished goods and work in process.
+Work in process primarily consists of inventory and labor related to customer specific engineered equipment.
+Finished goods are stated at the lower of cost or net realizable value and using average cost methods.
 Allowances for excess and obsolete inventories are determined based on the Company's historical usage of inventory on hand as well as its future expectations.
 The Company's estimated carrying value of inventory therefore depends upon demand driven by oil and gas spending activity, which depends in turn upon oil, gas and steel prices, the general outlook for economic growth worldwide, available financing for the Company's customers, political stability in major oil and gas producing areas and the potential obsolescence of various inventory items the Company stocks, among other factors.
-At December 31, 2022 and 2021, inventory reserves totaled \$20 million and \$32 million, or 5.0% and 11.3% of gross inventory, respectively.
+At December 31, 2024 and 2023, inventory reserves totaled \$17 million and \$21 million, or 4.6% and 5.4% of gross inventory, respectively.
 Changes in our estimates can be material under different market conditions.